HMO LANDLORD GUIDE

 Top of each stairwellOptical smokeRequiredRequired

-Kitchen heat detectors are typically a fixed-temperature 58°C type, or a combined fixed-temperature and rate-of-rise detector, interlinked with the smoke detector network.
-Many councils now apply LD1 to all HMOs regardless of size — always confirm the category required by your licence conditions.
+Kitchen heat detectors are typically a fixed-temperature type, or a combined fixed-temperature and rate-of-rise type, interlinked with the smoke detector network.
+Many councils now apply LD1 to all HMOs regardless of size — confirm the category required by your licence conditions.

-All detectors must be mains-powered with tamper-proof battery back-up (Grade D minimum).
-Battery-only detectors do not comply with BS 5839-6 requirements for HMOs.
-Interconnection should be hard-wired where practicable; RF wireless interlink is acceptable where wiring is not feasible.
+All detectors must be mains-powered with back-up batteries; battery-only detectors are not a Grade D system.
+Interconnection should be hard-wired where practicable, with RF wireless interlink used where wiring is not feasible.

 Landlord Responsibilities — Ongoing Obligations

-HMO landlords have a comprehensive and ongoing set of electrical safety obligations.
-These are not one-off tasks at the point of licensing — they require continuous management throughout the licence period and between licence renewals.
+These are not one-off tasks at the point of licensing.
+They run continuously through the licence period and between renewals.

-• Commission and renew the EICR on schedule — engage a NICEIC, NAPIT, or ELECSA registered inspector at the frequency specified in your licence conditions (typically three years).
-Renew immediately after any significant electrical work.
+Engage a registered inspector at the frequency set by your licence conditions, typically three years, and renew immediately after any significant electrical work.

-• Provide EICR copies to all tenants — existing tenants must receive a copy within 28 days of the inspection.
+Existing tenants must receive a copy within 28 days of the inspection.
 New tenants must receive a copy before moving in.
-Provide a copy to the local authority within seven days of a request.
+The local authority must receive a copy within seven days of a request.

-The total cost of bringing an HMO to full electrical compliance depends heavily on the condition of the existing installation.
-A property with a modern consumer unit, existing interlinked detectors, and no significant defects will cost far less than a property requiring a full rewire and complete fire alarm installation.
+Total cost depends almost entirely on the condition of the existing installation.
+A property with a modern RCBO board and existing interlinked detection costs a fraction of one needing a rewire and a full fire alarm installation.

 Work itemIndicative costWhat it covers